Skip to main content

 Employability

 Links between the world of education and that of employment are ongoing and continuously being enhanced.
-Initiatives are taken in a number of faculties, institutes and centres, to familiarize students with the world of work.
+Initiatives are taken in a number of faculties, institutes, centres, and schools to familiarize students with the world of work.
 These initiatives include actual placements, such as those of student teachers in the Faculty of Education, and industry linked projects in the Faculties of Engineering and ICT.
 Some courses incorporate work experiences as an integral part of the academic course.
-Courses in the Faculty of Health Sciences have direct work related periods.
+Courses in the Faculty of Medicine and Surgery have direct work-related periods.
 Students following nursing and other health sciences courses include work experiences in hospitals and/or clinics.
 A number of faculties organise study visits for students both locally and abroad.

 A student’s performance and progress is assessed in a number of ways.
-These could range from an assignment which could include either a relatively short or long written paper, an oral presentation, to a record of an experiment, an examination or any combination of these methods.
+Assessments may include written supervised examinations, oral examinations, home assignments, including a short or long essays or dissertations, clinical or practical examinations; portfolios; projects; fieldwork; case studies; logbooks; continuous assessment or a placement.
+There can also be acombination of two or more methods or any other method approved by Senate.
 The lecturer responsible for the study-unit determines the method of teaching and assessment.
-These methods of teaching and assessment for each study-unit are indicated in the study-unit description and published in the catalogue of study-units, following approval by Senate.
+These methods of teaching and assessment for each study-unit is indicated in the study-unit description and published in the catalogue of study-units, following approval by Senate.
 All students on the same study-unit are assessed by the same method/s of assessment.

-Any student who fails in any study-unit, except in a study-unit that is declared to be non-compensatable in a Programme of Studies, with a mark of not less than 35% and whose year mark average is at least 50%, can be awarded the grade of Compensatory Pass (CP)1 .
-Thus the credit is awarded for the unit by compensation and the study-unit is not required to be reassessed.
+Any student who fails in any study-unit, except in a study-unit that is declared to be non-compensatable in a Programme of Studies, with a mark of not less than 35% and whose year mark average is at least 50%, can be awarded the grade of Compensatory Pass.
+Thus, the credit is awarded for the unit by compensation and the credit is not required to be reassessed.
 Students who fail in any study-unit and who are not eligible for a compensatory pass are allowed a supplementary assessment under certain conditions.

 Certification